 TURNA is a VTOL-type unmanned aerial vehicle designed for surveillance missions.
 It takes off and lands vertically using motors embedded in the wings, then transitions to horizontal flight for cruise.
 The telescopic landing gear retracts flush into the body to keep the aerodynamics clean during flight and deploys for landing on any surface.

 The airframe is made from PEEK (Polyaryletherketone) and carbon fiber — extremely light but strong enough for the mission profile.
-With a wingspan of 2.57 meters and a takeoff weight of about 23 kg, it's designed to carry a full sensor payload while maintaining enough endurance for extended surveillance operations.
+With a wingspan of 2.57 meters and a takeoff weight of about 23 kg, it's designed to carry a full sensor payload while maintaining enough endurance for extended operations.

-Not just a radio link — the entire comm system uses RSA for client authentication and ECDH (Elliptic Curve Diffie-Hellman) for session key exchange.
-Even if someone intercepts the data packets, they can't read them.
+The comm system uses RSA for client authentication and ECDH (Elliptic Curve Diffie-Hellman) for session key exchange.
 The private key only exists on the UAV at launch.

 The communication between TURNA and the ground station isn't just a radio link — it's a full cryptographic pipeline.
 Before any data flows, the UAV authenticates itself using RSA public/private key exchange.
 The private key only exists on the physical UAV and is loaded before takeoff.